-The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the result of that testing, and not to provide an opinion on the effectiveness of the county's internal control or on compliance.
-This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the county's internal control and compliance.
+The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the result of that testing, and not to provide an opinion on the effectiveness of the County's internal control or on compliance.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the County's internal control and compliance.
 Accordingly, this communication is not suitable for any other purpose.
 However, this report is a matter of public record and its distribution is not limited.

-Wardh and Say 140
+Wadh and Say the